FredodaFred/Sound_Memory_Game/README.md

 My game has the following features

-* [x] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
+* Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
-* [x] "Start" button toggles between "Start" and "Stop" when clicked.
+* "Start" button toggles between "Start" and "Stop" when clicked.
-* [x] Game buttons each light up and play a sound when clicked.
+* Game buttons each light up and play a sound when clicked.
-* [x] Computer plays back sequence of clues including sound and visual cue for each button
+* Computer plays back sequence of clues including sound and visual cue for each button
-* [x] Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess.
+* Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess.
-* [x] User wins the game after guessing a complete pattern
+* User wins the game after guessing a complete pattern
-* [x] User loses the game after an(3) incorrect guess(es)
+* User loses the game after an(3) incorrect guess(es)
-* [ ] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
-* [x] Buttons use a pitch (frequency) other than the ones in the tutorial
+* Buttons use a pitch (frequency) other than the ones in the tutorial
-* [x] More than 4 functional game buttons
+* More than 4 functional game buttons
-* [x] Playback speeds up on each turn
+* Playback speeds up on each turn
-* [x] Computer picks a different pattern each time the game is played
+* Computer picks a different pattern each time the game is played
-* [x] Player only loses after 3 mistakes (instead of on the first mistake)
+* Player only loses after 3 mistakes (instead of on the first mistake)
-* [x] Game button appearance change goes beyond color (e.g. add an image)
+* Game button appearance change goes beyond color (e.g. add an image)
-* [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
-* [x] User has a limited amount of time to enter their guess on each turn
+* User has a limited amount of time to enter their guess on each turn

 ## Video Walkthrough